bryomajor/the-last-pitch/README.md

 4. Add a pitch based on category
 5. Upvote or downvote a pitch
 6. Comment on a pitch
+7. See comments posted on each individual pitch
-7. Edit your profile i.e will be able to add a short bio about yourself and a profile picture
+8. Edit your profile i.e will be able to add a short bio about yourself and a profile picture

 ## Specifications
 | Behavior            | Input                         | Output                        |